SuperDarkOpenSource/superdarkopensource.github.io/aboutus.md

 ## Russell Johnson
 * * *

 A graduating Digipen Senior who specializes in Graphics Engines.
 Dabbles in Core Game Engine technologies and automated build systems (CI/CD).
-Currently works on contract for Nintendo (NTD) as a Graphics Engineer.
+Currently works on contract for Nintendo (NTD) as a Software Engineer.

 * [LinkedIn](www.linkedin.com/in/russell-johnson--)